This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - in February 2011, suppliers of photocopying paper were required to pay penalties of A$4.2 million, adding to A$4 million in penalties already imposed on other members of the cartel;

-- the ACCC’s prosecution of the air cargo cartel has resulted in the imposition of more than A$52 million in penalties to date, the latest being penalties of A$5.5 million awarded against each of Korean Air Lines and Japan Airlines International Co Ltd. A number of proceedings against other airlines are still ongoing;
+- the ACCC’s prosecution of the air cargo cartel has resulted in the imposition of A$98.5 million in penalties to date, the latest being penalties of A$7.5 million awarded against Thai Airways International Public Company.
+Proceedings against other airlines are still ongoing;

 - in June 2010, four suppliers of marine hose were required to pay a total of A$8.24 million in penalties for giving effect to a cartel arrangement which involved the Australian market;